panva/jose/README.md

   - one can decode the header and pass the (`x5c`, `jwk`) to `JWK.asKey` and validate with that key, similarly the application can handle fetching and then instantiating the referenced `x5u` or `jku` in its own code.
 This way you opt-in to these behaviours.
-- ✕ JWS detached content
-  - one can remove/attach the payload after/before the respective operation
 - ✕ "none" alg support
   - no crypto, no use